Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 Nature Study with Grandkids

-There is something incredibly soothing about kids being in nature—riding their bikes, going on a walk, climbing trees, playing in lakes and streams, gazing at the sky, hugging a tree, etc.
+Kids and grandkids love being in nature—riding their bikes, going on a walk, climbing trees, playing in lakes and streams, gazing at the sky, hugging a tree, etc.

-Being in nature makes kids feel better!
 Studies show amazing things happen when children and adults spend time in nature or do a nature study:

 - improves memory